nosinovacao/ftp-proxy-node/README.md

 NodeJS ftp proxy prepared for active and passive connections with transfer stats plugin.

-Plugin stats already has a solution for using rabbitMQ as stats' message publisher.
+Stats plugin already has a solution for using rabbitMQ as stats' message publisher.

 For more details, go to our [Wiki page](https://github.com/DropZone/ftp-proxy-node/wiki)